The Battle at Lake Changjin II: Plot

 The PVA are shown quick marching past the bridge towards Hungnam, Wanli fires his carbine to draw their attention and is recognised as being from the 7th Company.
 At Hungnam demolition charges explode across the city as glum and wounded American troops look on from ships as they sail away.
 The PVA, including Wanli, are shown triumphantly running into the ruins of Hungnam on 25 December, reaching the beach where they wave red flags and cheer.
 Four jeeps containing PVA officers stop on a mountaintop.
 Song looks out over Lake Changjin, removes his cap and bows while other officers salute.
 Wanli takes a handful of dirt and wraps it in fabric.
 In a rear area PVA company commanders report their losses, among the artillery battalion only 107 out of 221 report for duty, while Wanli reports that of the 157 soldiers in the 7th Company only one reports for duty.
 Song stops and stares solemnly at Wanli and orders that a flag be brought.
 Song asks Wanli if he wishes for anything, Wanli replies that he wants to restore the 7th Company.
 Song presents Wanli with a flag and salutes him.
 The flag is then shown flying as Wanli holds an urn containing Qianli's ashes.
-Wanli imagines Qianli asking him about skipping stones across water.
-Wanli returns to his family village as the scene fades and the credits begin.
+Wanli imagines Qianli asking him about skipping stones across water, and afterwards returns to his family village.